httpwg/http-extensions/draft-ietf-httpbis-client-hints.md

 # The Width Client Hint {#width}

 The "Width" request header field is a number that indicates the desired resource width in physical px (i.e. intrinsic size of an image).
-The provided physical px value is a number rounded to the largest smallest following integer (i.e. ceiling value).
+The provided physical px value is a number rounded to the smallest following integer (i.e. ceiling value).

 ~~~ abnf7230
   Width = 1*DIGIT